-Kelsey's practice encompasses a broad range of commercial litigation, including energy litigation, product liability litigation, debtor-creditor disputes, construction, fraud, contractual disputes, professional negligence matters, environmental regulation litigation and foreclosures.
+Kelsey's practice encompasses a broad range of commercial litigation, including energy litigation, fraud litigation, product liability litigation, debtor-creditor disputes, construction, contractual disputes, professional negligence matters, environmental regulation litigation and foreclosures.

 With respect to insolvency matters, Kelsey acts for creditors, debtors, and court-appointed monitors, receivers and trustees in bankruptcy in large and complex insolvencies and restructurings, including proceedings pursuant to the Bankruptcy and Insolvency Act (Canada), the Companies' Creditors Arrangement Act (Canada), and cross-border insolvency proceedings.

 Kelsey appears before all levels of Court in Alberta, and has appeared before the Assessment Review Board, the Energy Resources Conservation Board (now the Alberta Energy Regulator), the Alberta Utilities Commission and the National Energy Board.

 Kelsey is a member of the Calgary Bar Association, the Turnaround Management Association and the International Women's Insolvency & Restructuring Confederation.

-Kelsey has presented to clients on energy and insolvency issues, and has authored articles regarding insolvency and environmental matters.
+Kelsey has presented to clients on insolvency, administrative law, and energy issues, and has authored articles regarding insolvency, administrative law and environmental matters.
 She has a proven track record of hard work, dedication and commitment to her clients, and she consistently works to achieve the highest standards of client service.
 Kelsey takes a practical approach to litigation, and advises her clients with a results-based approach, focusing on the most pragmatic, timely and cost-efficient means of achieving the clients' goals.

 Kelsey joined Bennett Jones as an articling student in 2002.